 ASL interpreters provided by Pro Bono ASL

-Tickets include access to the special exhibition William Kentridge: In Praise of Shadows, through April 9 during operating hours.
+Tickets include one-time access to the special exhibition William Kentridge: In Praise of Shadows, through April 9 during operating hours.
 Access to Yayoi Kusama's Infinity Mirrored Room—The Souls of Millions of Light Years Away (2013) is not included and must be booked separately here.
-Please note that the museum galleries and The Shop at The Broad will not open during this event.
+Please note that the museum galleries and The Shop at The Broad will not be open during this event.